AlinaKhachatryan/hello-world/README.md

 # hello-world
 Github tutorial
-hopefully everything later will be as easy as tis :D
+hopefully everything later will be as easy as this :D